Updated on June 14th, 2020

 Parque Nacional Los Glaciares, El Calafate, Patagonia, Argentina

-To see & hear the awesome power of nature in one of the planets most accessible ice fields.
+Are you interested to see & hear the awesome power of nature in one of the planets most accessible ice fields?

-To be blown away by the beauty of the Andes & in awe of the stunning scenery this area has to offer.
+Want to be blown away by the beauty of the Andes & in awe of the stunning scenery this area has to offer?

 If you only have a few days to start falling in love with Patagonia – these activities will give you an appetite to come back (I certainly feel that I have not even scratched the surface).